 Students investigate all seven continents, developing an appreciation for the similarities and differences in cultures.
 Each continent is celebrated in a unique way from a Mexican Market Day to African animal reports.
-Holidays, religions, and historical figures from around the world are studied including Native Americans and Pilgrims, past and current presidents, Gandhi, and Martin Luther King Jr.
+Holidays, religions, and historical figures from around the world are studied including Native Americans, past and current presidents, Gandhi, and Martin Luther King Jr.

 Students conduct hands-on experiments to learn the scientific method.
 They explore soils and decomposition by preparing and tending a worm compost.
 They investigate weather phenomena through experiments with cloud formation, ice melting, and the force of wind.
 They study the planets of the solar system and learn about constructions by examining different building materials to compare strength, flexibility, and balance.

 Students learn basic musical concepts through singing, playing instruments, moving to music, and listening to different performers and composers.
 Musical note reading is introduced to prepare for piano lessons that begin in first grade.

 Creativity flows in Art, where students delve into projects with every medium from drawing, to painting, to collage, to clay, to weaving, to sculpture.

 Students learn over 300 Spanish words through games, songs, books, and art activities.
 Topics include numbers 1–100, greetings, colors, classroom words, animals, days of the week, months, food, weather, parts of the body, and simple questions.
 Latin American culture is explored and celebrated.

 Kindergarteners experience the joy of physical movement as they build on gross motor skills including balance, space awareness, and coordination.
 Team sports are introduced.
 Recess time is carefree with ample space to run and climb on the nature-inspired playground.
 Sledding is a favorite in winter!